We are calling on MPs to end alcohol tax breaks in the upcoming Budget to ease the pressure on the NHS and other public services.

-Help Dave to change the law on cheap alcohol: send his postcard to your local MP and tell them why you think they need to take action on cheap alcohol.
+Help Dave to change the law on cheap alcohol: tell your MP why you think they need to take action on cheap alcohol.

 In addition to Dave, five other individuals – a bereaved mother, two frontline doctors, a police office and a shopkeeper – support our campaign.
 Read their case studies by clicking on the photos.